|

 SWCPC 298 E2

-of the Lincoln Historical District including a church, museum, preservation headquarters,
+Lincoln Historical District including a church, museum, preservation

-in the 1870s during the so-called "Lincoln County War," arising over competition
+violence in the 1870s during the so-called "Lincoln County War," arising over

 Lindsay, Thomas K.